-Whatever the age of your children you can't go far wrong with South Africa – as well as offering malaria free reserves, there’s no significant time change to worry about, there are regular direct flights, and you have the option to self-drive and self-cater if you want to, which ensures maximum flexibility and is particularly appealing to families with younger children.
+Whatever the age of your children you can't go far wrong with South Africa – as well as offering malaria free reserves, there’s no significant time change to worry about, there are regular direct flights to South Africa, and you have the option to self-drive and self-cater if you want to, which ensures maximum flexibility and is particularly appealing to families with younger children.
 There are many good hotels and guesthouses, fabulous safari camps/lodges and you can often enjoy pools and other facilities.
 South Africa also offers superb value.
 Add to this the chance to see a wide variety of wildlife (including lion, buffalo, elephant, rhino, leopard) alongside the so-called 'Marine Big Five' (whales, penguins, seals, dolphins and sharks) and you have a destination that will provide a lifetime of very special memories.
 We love to combine a safari in the Greater Kruger (or malaria-free Madikwe/Waterberg/Eastern Cape) with the beaches of Mauritius or Mozambique, or with Cape Town and the Garden Route.
 Alternatively you can easily spend a fortnight in the Cape, enjoying marine life and safari.
 The Cape is optimum October to April.
 Kruger is at its best May to October so whatever the school holiday there is always somewhere in South Africa that suits!

 In Namibia you can self-drive although drives tend to be longer (4-6 hours) because of the geography of the country and as such we think it is better suited to older children/teens.
-Namibia is more about dramatic landscapes and culture although there is still plenty for families to enjoy with epic wildlife in Etosha, marine life at the coast, sand dunes and canyons to explore.
+Namibia is more about dramatic landscapes and culture although there is still plenty of wildlife for families to enjoy with epic wildlife in Etosha, marine life at the coast, sand dunes and canyons to explore.